sunming-code/VetBench/README.md

 ### Run QA-1 with an OpenAI-compatible API

-Run the command from the repository root. `API_URL` must be the complete chat-completions endpoint (for example, `http://127.0.0.1:8000/v1/chat/completions`), and `MODEL_ID` must be the model name accepted by that endpoint.
+Run the command from the repository root. `API_URL` must be the complete chat-completions endpoint, and `MODEL_ID` must be the model name accepted by that endpoint.

 ```bash
 evalscope eval \